 Naejangsan National Park is hands down one of the best places to see gorgeous fall foliage in Korea.
 And I promise, you only need to hike a little.

-Since Naejangsan is probably my umpteenth time talking about fall in Korea, I’m sure you’ve guessed autumn is my favorite season.
+Since Naejangsan is probably my umpteenth time talking about autumn in Korea, I’m sure you’ve guessed it’s my favorite season.
 I’m a pretty visual person, so I find the sudden burst of colors everywhere energizing.

 Not to mention the fact that the temperatures tend to be pretty perfect, not too humid and not quite cold just yet.
 This last fall I’ve tried to take advantage of the beautiful weather, walking outside a bit more, exploring Korea’s mountains, and leaving my windows open for the fresh air.

 Naejangsan National Park

 One of my friends, Roxy, mentioned on her blog that she took her mother to see the fall foliage in Naejangsan.
 After seeing photos I knew I had to go there myself.
 Elissa happened to be visiting me that weekend and was kind enough to not mind hopping on another bus to Jeongeup after spending 3 + hours on a bus from Seoul.
 Apparently, this park is quite famous among Koreans for seeing the fall leaves, but it’s not too famous